JetBrains/intellij-platform-gradle-plugin/README.md

 # Overview
 This plugin allows you to build plugins for IntelliJ platform using specific IntelliJ SDK and bundled plugins.

-The plugin adds extra IntelliJ-specific dependencies, patches compile tasks in order to instrument code with nullability assertions and forms classes made with IntelliJ GUI Designer and provides some build steps which might be helpful while developing plugins for IntelliJ platform.
+The plugin adds extra IntelliJ-specific dependencies, patches processResources tasks in order to fill some tags (name, version) in `plugin.xml` with appropriate values, patches compile tasks in order to instrument code with nullability assertions and forms classes made with IntelliJ GUI Designer and provides some build steps which might be helpful while developing plugins for IntelliJ platform.